I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 She came to a halt as she reached me and then turned to face the other way so she could walk beside me.
 ‘I…last night Tina and I had a fight.
 We were talking and I zoned out at one point.
 Next thing I know, she’s yelling at me saying that I never listen to her.’

 She paused as we slid past the group of boys I had seen the first day at the school.
-I could just see the head of the blonde-haired boy standing in the group.
+I could just see the head of the blonde-haired boy standing amongst them.

 ‘I then, said that she was always talking to Scott and usually I could never get a word in.
 She hung up on me after that,’ she said before adding, ‘Which ironically proved my point.’